-- Students widely learn the foundation of physics with Foundation Subjects for Major and gain advanced specialized knowledge in each area with Major Subjects. - "Physics Seminar", in which students learn the latest topics of particularly extensive modern physics, is placed as a required subject. - Taking seminar and special research subjects of each area, students learn in the leadingedge research setting of their respective area of specialty under the close supervision of faculty members to deepen the scholarly knowledge of the area and carry out their research for a degree thesis. - •In addition to the subjects of specialty, students take Graduate General Education Courses and Degree Programs' Common Courses to acquire communication ability, etc.

-- Foundation Subjects for Major / Major Subjects: Whether knowledge necessary for carrying out research was gained is evaluated with exams, reports, etc. - Special research and seminar: In special research and seminar subjects, etc., students are evaluated for the achievements as to specialized knowledge, foundations in associated areas, wide perspective, presentation and communication abilities, international compatibility, academic outcomes and all other evaluation items through the experience of attending a special interest group, academic conference, international conference, etc. in addition to routine activities such as seminars, debates and literature introduction. - Review of degree thesis: In the thesis presentation and oral exam at the review of degree thesis, students are evaluated for the achievements as to presentation and communication abilities, international compatibility, academic outcomes and other evaluation items.
+By taking special research subjects of each area, students acquire a wide perspective, and through the deepening of each one's original research theme, develop fundamental and applied abilities and fortitude as a researcher.
+Students acquire practical abilities with information provision/communication ability development subjects in Graduate General Education Courses.
+Learning methods.
+Processes Students widely learn the foundation of physics with Foundation Subjects for Major and gain advanced specialized knowledge in each area with Major Subjects.
+"Physics Seminar", in which students learn the latest topics of particularly extensive modern physics, is placed as a required subject.
+Taking seminar and special research subjects of each area, students learn in the leading-edge research setting of their respective area of specialty under the close supervision of faculty members to deepen the scholarly knowledge of the area and carry out their research for a degree thesis.
+In addition to the subjects of specialty, students take Graduate General Education Courses and Degree Programs' Common Courses to acquire communication ability, etc. Evaluation of learning outcomes Foundation Subjects for Major / Major Subjects: Whether knowledge necessary for carrying out research was gained is evaluated with exams, reports, etc. Special research and seminar: In special research and seminar subjects, etc., students are evaluated for the achievements as to specialized knowledge, foundations in associated areas, wide perspective, presentation and communication abilities, international compatibility, academic outcomes and all other evaluation items through the experience of attending a special interest group, academic conference, international conference, etc. in addition to routine activities such as seminars, debates and literature introduction.
+Review of degree thesis: In the thesis presentation and oral exam at the review of degree thesis, students are evaluated for the achievements as to presentation and communication abilities, international compatibility, academic outcomes and other evaluation items.
 Admission Policy Desired students We seek candidates who have bachelor's degree level skills in physics and its associated scientific areas and English proficiency, have the great interest and motivation to conduct leading-edge research in the areas of physics and pursue to be a researcher in academia and industry.
 Selection policy Candidates are selected through written and oral exams.
 In the general entrance exam, candidates must have physical comprehension and basic mathematical comprehension as equivalent to a university graduate and English proficiency necessary for carrying out physical research.
 The recommendation entrance exam places emphasis on the activities that the candidate has been engaged so far in the areas of physics and also the aspiration and research plan that the candidate wishes to achieve after admitted.